 And finally, an open sign was created on scrap wood, hung from pipes!

-It is designed to mix & match with Office, to create loads of fun variations!
+It is designed to compliment the Office stencils, to create loads of fun variations!

 Doesn’t that flourish have an old world look about it?
 It feels like it should be gold leafed onto an old glass storefront door.